What do detectives have in common with app development teams?

 25% of apps downloaded in 2019 in the U.S. have been opened just once, according to Statista.
 When we create the products, we often rely on guesses that don’t have much to do with reality.

-The Product Discovery process can help you leave flawed assumptions behind, so you could spot the gaps your app could bridge.
+The Product Discovery can help you leave flawed assumptions behind so you can spot the gaps your app could bridge.

 Properly conducted research and analysis lead to discovering people’s struggles and reveal the opportunities for your business.